Dapchi schoolgirls kidnapping: Release

-On March 21, 2018, the federal government of Nigeria announced that Boko Haram terrorists had returned 106 of the kidnapped children, including 104 girls who went to school, one girl who did not and a boy.
+On 21 March 2018, the federal government of Nigeria announced that Boko Haram terrorists had returned 106 of the kidnapped children, including 104 girls who went to school, one girl who did not and a boy.
 Leah Sharibu wasn't released, and her parents told Agence France-Presse that the group would only release her if she converted to Islam.
 The group dropped them off in the town in nine vehicles.
 Information minister Lai Mohammed stated that the release was unconditional.
 But days later, the United Nation stated in its report that the government had paid a huge ransom for the release.

 The fighters after releasing the girls warned their parents not to put them in school again.
 Some of the kidnapped girls stated that five of the schoolgirls had died on the same day they were kidnapped by the terrorist group.

 Leah Sharibu

 Leah Sharibu, a Christian schoolgirl aged fourteen at the time of her capture, is the only remaining Dapichi schoolgirl still held hostage.
 After the others were released, some told The Guardian newspaper that Sharibu had previously escaped from her abductors, but was intercepted and returned to her abductors by a nomadic Fulani family.
 Sharibu was reportedly not released along with the other children, because she refused to convert to Islam.

 According to Christian Solidarity Worldwide, Sharibu was subsequently given to a Boko Haram fighter as a slave.
-In August 2018 an audio was released of Sharibu pleading for her freedom.
+In August 2018, an audio was released of Sharibu pleading for her freedom.
 In October 2018, her parents revealed that Boko Haram had threatened to kill her later that month, should the government not meet their demands.

 In February 2019, social media reports circulated about Sharibu's death but were dismissed by the government as politically motivated disinformation.

-In January 2020, many news outlets reported that Sharibu, after nearly two years in captivity, had been forcibly converted to Islam, married off to a Boko Haram commander, and given birth to a baby boy.
-Her father Nathan Sharibu dismissed the claim, saying that he did not want to hear such news.
+In January 2020, many news outlets reported that Sharibu, after nearly two years in captivity, had been forcibly converted to Islam and married off to a Boko Haram commander, and had given birth to a baby boy.
+Her father, Nathan Sharibu, dismissed the claim, saying that he did not want to hear such news.
 Many sources later reported that she gave birth to a second child late in 2020 and a third in 2023.

-As of 2025, Sharibu remains in captivity.
+In 2025, Firdausi Abubakar of Premium Times criticized Nigeria's government for its handling of Sharibu's kidnapping, among other such incidents.
+As of 2026, Sharibu remains in captivity.